 This task includes all activities performed by ACER related to ensuring coordination and consistency in the application of REMIT by NRAs to cases of market abuse (Articles 3 and 5) and related to information disclosure, reporting, registration, and monitoring obligations (Articles 4, 8, 9, and 15).
 It includes the following activities: case coordination; case consistency; development, consultation and issuance of ACER Guidance; statutory meetings involving the discussion of REMIT cases.
-That is, notifying ESMA and other relevant supervisory authorities on potential cases of market abuse; coordinating and cooperating with NRAs on REMIT cases reviews, investigations and enforcement actions; taking actions to ensure consistency in the application of REMIT by NRAs; establishing and managing investigatory groups; providing guidance on the application of REMIT on the market abuse provisions; developing and enhancing of specific IT tools that can support its surveillance and conduct tasks; and, a new task for the Agency, providing operational assistance to national regulatory authorities, upon their request, regarding REMIT investigations.
-(Priority level 1) Expected results To foster regulatory convergence and to avoid regulatory arbitrage resulting from different regulatory practices under REMIT.
+That is, notifying ESMA and other relevant supervisory authorities on potential cases of market abuse: coordinating and cooperating with NRAs on REMIT cases reviews, investigations and enforcement actions; taking actions to ensure consistency in the application of REMIT by NRAs; establishing and managing investigatory groups; providing guidance on the application of REMIT on the market abuse provisions; developing and enhancing of specific IT tools that can support its surveillance and conduct tasks; and, a new task for the Agency, providing operational assistance to national regulatory authorities, upon their request, regarding REMIT investigations.
+(Priority level 1)

+To foster regulatory convergence and to avoid regulatory arbitrage resulting from different regulatory practices under REMIT.

 Notifications on REMIT cases by ACER and triage and review of received Notifications from NRAs (and PPATs) based on the data received under Article 8.

 Cooperation between ACER and NRAs and among NRAs on REMIT cases.

 Coordination meetings with NRAs on the consistent application of market abuse provisions in REMIT (e.g. MM SC).

 Processing of requests from ACER and updates from NRAs.

 Establishment and coordination of investigatory groups.

 Reviews by ACER of potential REMIT breach assessments by NRAs (closing and consistency notes).

 Publication of Guidance to NRAs on the appliation of REMIT market abuse provisions.

-Indicators Latest result Target Year N Means and frequency of verification % of REMIT cases in stock pro-actively followed by the Agency n/a > 25%; Annual Number of Agency interactions on REMIT cases to ensure a coordinated and consistent approach (documents and requests sent)/year n/a : > 600 Annual Number of investigatory groups under management: per year; n/a 0 Annual Issued or updated ACER guidance to NRAs on the application of market abuse provisions (Scope, Insider Trading, Market Manipulation) n/a x% Annual Number of large scale meetings (>50% of the target group) organised and chaired on market conduct n/a > 4 times 30 people/meeting Annual topics:
+Indicators Latest result Target Year N Means and frequency of verification % of REMIT breach cases pro-actively followed by the Agency n/a > 25%; Annual Number of REMIT breach cases triaged and reviewed on cooperation needs n/a >100 Annual Number of interactions on market abuse cases to ensure a coordinated and consistent approach (documents and requests sent)/year n/a : > 600 Annual Number of statutory meetings (>50% of the target group) organised and chaired by the MSC department n/a 9 Annual Number of cross border investigatory groups under management n/a 0 Annual Number of pages of new/updated ACER guidance/Market Monitoring Handbook/Q&A/User Guides/Case articles published n/a >60 Annual

-- Notifications on REMIT cases by ACER and triage and review of received Notifications from NRAs (and PPATs) based on the data received under Article 8. - Cooperation between ACER and NRAs and among NRAs on REMIT cases. - Coordination meetings with NRAs on the consistent application of market abuse provisions in REMIT (e.g. MM SC). - Processing of requests from ACER and updates from NRAs. - Establishment and coordination of investigatory groups. - Reviews by ACER of potential REMIT breach assessments by NRAs (closing and consistency notes). - Publication of Guidance to NRAs on the appliation of REMIT market abuse provisions.
+Notifications on REMIT cases by ACER and triage and review of received Notifications from NRAs (and PPATs) based on the data received under Article 8.

+- Cooperation between ACER and NRAs and among NRAs on REMIT cases. - Coordination meetings with NRAs on the consistent application of market abuse provisions in REMIT (e.g. MM SC). - Processing of requests from ACER and updates from NRAs. - Establishment and coordination of investigatory groups. - Reviews by ACER of potential REMIT breach assessments by NRAs (closing and consistency notes). - Publication of Guidance to NRAs on the appliation of REMIT market abuse provisions.